Novel density profile for isothermal cores of dark matter halos: Introduction

-Self-interacting dark matter (SIDM) is an important class of DM models alternative to CDM and is well motivated by hidden sector models beyond the standard model~\citep[e.g.][]{Ackerman2009, Arkani-Hamed2009, Cyr-Racine2013}.
-SIDM provides promising solutions to many of the small-scale problems~\citep[see e.g. a review of][]{Tulin2018}.
-The elastic~\footnote{In most cases, DM self-interactions are considered elastic for simplicity and will be the main focus of this paper, although inelastic DM self-interactions raised some attention recently~\citep[e.g.][]{Essig2019,Vogelsberger2019,Shen2021,Shen2022,O'Neil2023}.} collisions between DM particles result in the thermalization of the inner part of the halo and lead to the formation of cores~\citep[e.g.][]{Vogelsberger2012,Rocha2013,Elbert2015}, which could explain the core-cusp and the too-big-to-fail problems.
-Meanwhile, the strong response of SIDM halo structure to halo concentration and baryon dominance results in more diverse rotation curves compared to the CDM case and is more aligned with observations~\citep[e.g.][]{Oman2015,Kaplinghat2019,Jiang2023}.
-In recent years, SIDM with extremely large interaction cross-sections has gained popularity in explaining the dense compact substructures found in strong gravitational lensing observations~\citep{Gilman2023}.
-In this regime, the efficient heat conduction and the negative heat capacity of the SIDM halo result in gravothermal collapse (e.g. \cite{Burkert2000,Kochanek2000,Balberg2002}, and was originally discussed in the context of globular clusters, e.g. \cite{Lynden-Bell+Eggleton1980}.
+Self-interacting dark matter (SIDM) is an important class of DM models that serves as an alternative to CDM and is well motivated by hidden sector models beyond the standard model~\citep[e.g.][]{Ackerman2009, Arkani-Hamed2009, Cyr-Racine2013}.
+SIDM provides promising solutions to many small-scale problems (see \cite{Tulin2018} for a review).
+In most cases, DM self-interactions are considered elastic for simplicity and will be the main focus of this paper, although inelastic DM self-interactions have raised some attention recently~\citep[e.g.][]{Essig2019,Vogelsberger2019,Shen2021,Shen2022,O'Neil2023}.
+The elastic collisions between DM particles result in the thermalization of the inner part of the halo and lead to the formation of cores~\citep[e.g.][]{Vogelsberger2012,Rocha2013,Elbert2015}, which could explain the core-cusp and the too-big-to-fail problems.
+Meanwhile, the sensitivity of SIDM halo structure to halo concentration and baryon dominance results in more diverse rotation curves compared to the CDM case and is more aligned with observations~\citep[e.g.][]{Oman2015,Kaplinghat2019,Jiang2023}.
+In recent years, SIDM models with very large self-interaction cross sections at lower velocity ranges have gained popularity.
+It has implications for the diversity problem of dwarf galaxy structures and the dense compact substructures of galaxy clusters found in strong gravitational lensing observations~\citep[e.g.][]{Gilman2023}.
+In this regime, the efficient heat conduction and the negative heat capacity of the SIDM halo result in gravothermal collapse \citep[e.g.][]{Burkert2000,Kochanek2000,Balberg2002}, originally discussed in the context of globular clusters, e.g. \cite{Lynden-Bell+Eggleton1980}.

-After the initial thermalization process and throughout the gravothermal collapse process~\footnote{Unitl reaching the short-mean-free-path regime when heat conduction is only effective at the surface of the core.}, the central density profile remains as an isothermal core.
-However, in the outer region of the halo, due to the decreased number density and velocity dispersion of DM particles, they barely interact once in the lifetime of the universe.
-Therefore, the density profile will eventually transition to the NFW profile~\citep{NFW1997} found in CDM simulations.
-Such behavior of SIDM density profiles has been found in cosmological and isolated N-body simulations~\citep[e.g.][]{Colin2002,Vogelsberger2012,Rocha2013,Elbert2015,Yang2023}.